orend/register/register.md

-Service Objects - Rails Dependencies = Fastest Possible Tests
+Slow Tests are the Symptom, not the Cause
 =============================================================

-**TL;DR:** Extract service objects and completely remove rails dependencies in tests to achieve the fastest possible tests, but more importantly - a better design.
-Skip to [The Complete Refactoring](#[the-complete-refactoring]) section if you only want to see the refactoring.
+It's surprising how quickly a rails app's test suite can become slow.
+It's important to understand the reason for this slowness early on and address the real reason behind it, which is, in most case, needless *coupling*.

+In our this refactoring walk-through we will see how small improvements to the design of the app naturally lead to faster tests.
+We will extract service objects, completely remove all rails dependencies in test time and otherwise reduce the amount of coupling in the app.

+Our goal is to have a simple, flexible and easy to maintain system in which objects can be replaced with others with minimal code changes.
+The test code is the first user of the app.
+If it can verify the behavior of the system by easily replacing objects with mocks it means that we achieved our goal.
+Speedy tests are a great side effect.

 Starting With A Fat Controller
 --------------
-Suppose you have a controller that's responsible for handling users signing up for a mailing list:
+Suppose we have a controller that's responsible for handling users signing up for a mailing list:

 ```ruby
 class EmailListsController < ApplicationController